I am going to start this review by asking you one of those “What would you do?” philosophical questions. Here goes:

 No matter how you slice it, Rhodiola Rosea root is one of the awesomest herbs on the planet, with a legacy of performance enhancement.
 This is one you’ll want to buy and have on hand when you need that extra boost in body and mind.

 Read my Best Nootropic Supplements to Buy in 2021 list here.

 Best Nootropic Supplement with Rhodiola Rosea

-A heaping scoop of Rhodiola rosea in your tea works.
+A heaping scoop of Rhodiola rosea in your coffee or tea works.
 Standardized Rhodiola rosea extract supplements work as well.
 However, if a well-rounded cognition enhancement experience is what you’re after, then you’ll want to stack your Rhodiola (preferably standardized) with other nootropics.
 And not just any other nootropics but quality, effective nootropics, such as those found here: